Adarshemm/LangChain_AutoGPT_llm/README.txt

 This project is licensed under the MIT License - see the LICENSE file for details.

 Enjoy using LangChain GPT Test App!
 If you have any questions or feedback, feel free to reach out.
+P.S Thanks to Nicholas Renotte for this crash course